Best budget smartwatch 2022: The best cheap wearables for Android and iOS

 - No visual difference to Apple Watch 6

 - Still no Android compatibility

-We think there might be lots of people out there asking themselves what on earth a £269 wearable is doing on a best budget smartwatch list (especially from a brand that is hardly known for its affordable products).
-Ultimately, the Watch SE takes its place here for two reasons.
-Firstly, we know plenty of Apple-lovers wouldn’t dream of wearing any other brand on their wrist.
-Secondly, the Apple Watch SE is genuinely an excellent affordable alternative to the Watch 6, which starts at £379.
+You might be asking yourself what on earth a £269 wearable is doing on a best budget smartwatch list (especially from a brand that's hardly known for its affordable products).
+Ultimately, the Watch SE takes its place here for two reasons: firstly, we know plenty of Apple-lovers who wouldn’t dream of wearing any other brand on their wrist.
+Secondly, the Apple Watch SE is genuinely an excellent affordable alternative to the Apple Watch 7, which starts at £369.